 - When the UE wants to perform UE onboarding via an SNPN, the UE may select an SNPN that is included in the pre-configured ON-SNPN selection information.

-NOTE: If the same SNPN identifier is included in the lists advertised by multiple non-3GPP access networks and the UE has determined to connect to this SNPN, the UE selects the underlying non-3GPP access network through which to establish the connection based on UE implementation.
+NOTE x: If the same SNPN identifier is included in the lists advertised by multiple non-3GPP access networks and the UE has determined to connect to this SNPN, the UE selects the underlying non-3GPP access network through which to establish the connection based on UE implementation.

 - The UE selects a non-3GPP access network that supports 5G connectivity to the selected SNPN and initiates the registration procedure via trusted non-3GPP access specified in clause 4.12a.2.2 of TS 23.502 [4] in order to register with the selected SNPN via the selected non-3GPP access network.
 During the EAP authentication procedure the NAI provided by the UE indicates that 5G connectivity to a specific SNPN is required, e.g. NAI = "<username>@nai.5gc.nid<NID>.mnc<MNC>.mcc<MCC>.3gppnetwork.org".

-Editor's note: It is FFS whether this solution supports SNPNs with self-assigned NID.
+NOTE y: It is assumed that SNPNs with self-assignment model NID such that the combination of PLMN ID and NID is not globally unique are not applicable for accessing SNPN services via a Trusted non-3GPP access network.